avendramini/OD-SDN-Slicing/README.md

 Using SDN and network slicing, the system dynamically adapts to different scenarios:

-- **Daytime**: prioritizes administrative tasks, retail transactions and visitor Wi-Fi access.
+- **Day-time**: prioritizes administrative tasks, retail transactions and visitor Wi-Fi access.
-- **Nighttime**: reallocates bandwidth to security systems and minimizes unnecessary traffic.
+- **Night-time**: reallocates bandwidth to security systems and minimizes unnecessary traffic.

 ## Key Features

-- Dynamic creation and deletion of network slices
+- Dynamic activation and de-activation of network slices
 - Real-time QoS adjustment per slice
 - Web-based GUI for intuitive slice management
 - Mininet-based emulation of the network topology